Changes Coming to Local Search?

 “Dunkin Donuts” is at the top of the list, followed by several other fast-food restaurants, as well as additional Dunkin Donuts locations.

-The user presses the sub-searching icon that represents available parking in close proximity to the query results.
+The user presses the sub-searching icon that represents available parking near the query results.
 A new list is generated that refines the list based upon available parking.

-The search engine also identified the user’s contextual information, including location upon query initiation, time of day, day of week and season.
+The search engine also identified the user’s contextual information, including location upon query initiation, time of day, day of the week, and season.

 After comparing the database with the user’s query and contextual information, it was identified that the user had traveled to Dunkin Donuts 12 previous times during the workweek, at approximately 6:00 A.M., during the winter while on his way to work after initiating the same or similar query.
 The user had previously traveled to “Starbucks” only 3 times, and therefore this location had been assigned a lower priority value.

 In the immediate case, a Dunkin Donut location without available parking was placed towards the bottom of the list, even though it was closer to the desired route.
 The user selects a Dunkin Donut location that is closest to the desired route and that has convenient available parking in close proximity.

 Search Query Example 2

 A search is initiated containing the keywords “Restaurants in Chicago.”

 After initiating the query a database is accessed and a comparison of the keywords is performed concerning information contained within a database having historical travel data.
 A list of restaurants in Chicago is provided ranked by the frequency of visits to a particular restaurant, the day of week and time of day associated with the current query, and prior visits to the results.